 Óðinn Coast Guard Vessel

-- In some places there are high thresholds and fixtures/irregularities in the flooring.
+- Please note that in some places there are high thresholds and fixtures/irregularities in the flooring.

 - In some places the ceiling is low and there are sharp corners